hojjang98/ML-Projects/scu_ai_competiton-2025/README.md

 - **Feature selection** based on importance (zero-importance pruning)
 - **5-Fold Stratified CV** for stable local validation

+---

 ### 🔚 Final Takeaway

 > 🎯 _“Simple models with strong features, combined wisely, beat complex pipelines.”_

 The combination of strategic blending, disciplined feature construction, and systematic experimentation led to a **Kaggle AUC of 0.902074**,
 marking a strong finish to the SCU AI Competition 2025.

+🏅 This performance was officially recognized with a **🥉 Honorable Mention (장려상)** in the competition.

 ---